harshrathod7999-ops/Documind/README.md

 Ask natural-language questions across your documents (**PDF, DOCX, TXT, MD**) and get answers **grounded in the source with page-level citations** — click any citation to open the **original PDF at the cited page with the passage highlighted**.
 Follow-up questions work (**multi-turn conversational RAG** with query condensing), every answer ships a **"How this answer was found" inspector** showing the dense/BM25/RRF/rerank pipeline stages, and the model says an honest "not in the documents" when the answer isn't there.
 Built on **free models only** (local embeddings/reranker + Groq/Gemini free tier).

-> **Why this project exists:** retrieval engineering is the #1 in-demand GenAI skill, and most demos ship naive top-k vector search that quietly fails on exact-match queries (IDs, codes, SKUs) and surfaces irrelevant chunks.
-DocuMind ships the **production pattern**: hybrid retrieval → RRF fusion → cross-encoder reranking, measured with a real eval set that quantifies the lift.

 ---

 ## Architecture